Rita Repulsa: Power Rangers Zeo

 In Power Rangers Zeo, despite their apparent victory, Rita and Zedd were forced to flee to live in refuge with Master Vile following the arrival of the Machine Empire.
 However, the couple, along with the other villains, returned to the moon in a motorhome and throughout the latter part of Zeo.
 Rita and Zedd attempted to thwart the Machine Empire's plots and even aided the Rangers to prevent the Machine Empire from claiming Earth.
 In "Rangers of Two Worlds, Part 1", Finster made a new staff for Rita, which is much stronger than before.
 She had planned to make Katherine into a monster, but due to Goldar and Rito squabbling over seating arrangements, their fighting unwittingly veered the motorhome off target and created Impursonator from her ugly purse.
-Despite its harmless form, she ended up being one of Rita's most powerful monsters created and even deflecting hits from the Zeo Megazord.
+Despite its harmless form, she ended up being one of Rita's most powerful monsters created and even deflecting hits from the Zeo Ultrazord.
 After King Mondo and his family are defeated by the Power Rangers, Zedd and Rita gave Prince Sprocket a present, claimed as a peace offering, which was actually a bomb, which blows the Royal House of Gadgetry to pieces.
 Zedd and Rita are seen driving away victoriously in their motorhome, while King Mondo swears revenge on the two.